Hiking Roys Peak for Sunrise

 Yes!!
 This is a very easy question to answer.
 The views from the top and viewpoint are some of the best I have seen in New Zealand!

 Although the hike can be crowded and is rather hard, I would highly recommend not missing it and would say it’s one of the best things to do in New Zealand!
 And, if you hike up for sunrise it won’t be nearly as busy as during the day!
 Please, please do not miss this hike!

 There is no accommodation at the top or bottom of Roys Peak.
 Instead, you will have to stay in Wanaka.
 In Wanaka a few great options are:

-Please not prices change depending on the time of year so please click on the links attached to get and exact price and to book
+Please note, prices change depending on the time of year so please click on the links attached to get and exact price and check availability

 - The Base Wanaka – The Base is a hostel chain in New Zealand.
 They are great for budget travelers who like socialize and meet other travelers.
 A dorm bed here starts at $30 NZD per night and a double for two people at $90.